Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Theoretical models

-By default, MESA nuclear reaction rates are from JINA REACLIB \citep{Cyburt2010ApJS}, NACRE \citep{Angulo1999NuPhA} and additional tabulated weak reaction rates \citep{Fuller1985ApJ, Oda1994ADNDT, Langanke2000NuPhA}.
-Screening is included via the prescription of \citet{Chugunov2007}.
-Thermal neutrino loss rates are from \citet{Itoh1996}.
-However, these do not include the more recent, and lower $^{14}{\rm N}$ proton capture rate, which is crucial for setting the nuclear equilibrium $[{\rm C}/{\rm N}]$ in stellar interiors and which can impact FDU predictions.
+\paragraph{Nuclear reactions} To keep track of the major ${\rm pp}$ chain and ${\rm CNO}$ nuclear burning reactions, we adopt {\tt \textquotesingle pp\_and\_cno\_extras.net\textquotesingle} for all our simulations.
+By default, MESA nuclear reaction rates are from JINA REACLIB \citep{Cyburt2010ApJS} and NACRE \citep{Angulo1999NuPhA}.
+These do not include the more recent, and lower $^{14}{\rm N}$ proton capture rate, which is crucial for setting the nuclear equilibrium $[{\rm C}/{\rm N}]$ in stellar interiors and which can impact FDU predictions.
 Ergo we use Nuclear Astrophysics Compilation of REactions II \citep[NACRE II;][]{Xu2013NuPhA} rates for our {\tt benchmark} grid and most variations; for comparison purposes, we also study MESA default rates in a variation grid, {\tt var\_rates\_default}.